Input-Feedforward-Passivity-Based Distributed Optimization Over Jointly Connected Balanced Digraphs: IFP-Based Distributed Algorithm

-Obviously, the result can be obtained in a finite number of iterations since it is simply broadcasting the maximum value along the graph.
+Obviously, the result can be obtained in a finite number of iterations since it is simply broadcasting the maximum value along the directed path.
 The number of iterations needed is no greater than the longest path in the graph, while the longest path is no greater than the total number of nodes.
 Thus, the condition in \Cref{Theorem switching graphs 2} should be easier to verify than the one in \Cref{Theorem switching graphs} in a distributed sense.

 Note that applying a time-varying $\sigma(t)$ can be beneficial.
 When the graph is strongly connected, all agents should select an identical coupling gain $\sigma$ to ensure optimality.
 However, when the graph $\mathcal{G}(t)$ is not strongly connected at some time $t$, it is hard to communicate and obtain an identical $\sigma$ for all agents.
 In this case, we can still use \eqref{eq: finding largest value} to choose different coupling gains for agents in different disjoint subgraphs without affecting convergence to the optimal point.
-Suppose the node set $\mathcal{N}$ consists of $q \geq 1$ isolated subsets.
-Let $\mathcal{N}^k(t)$, denotes the $k$th subset at time $t$.
+Suppose that the node set $\mathcal{N}$ consists of $q(t) \geq 1$ isolated subsets and let $\mathcal{N}^k(t)$ denote the $k$th subset at time $t$.
 At this time, by the weight-balanced property, all the disjoint subgraphs of $\mathcal{G}(t)$ are strongly connected respectively \cite{chopra2006passivity,li2019input}.
-Then each subset at time $t$ is considered as an isolated system, and thus convergence is guaranteed by \Cref{Theorem switching graphs 2}.
-Following similar lines of proof of \Cref{Theorem switching graphs 2}, we have $ \sum_{i \in \mathcal{N}^k(t)}K_i \lambda_i(t) = \sum_{i \in \mathcal{N}^k(t)}K_i \lambda_i(0) $ and hence
+Then each subgroup of agents at time $t$ is considered as an isolated system, and thus convergence is guaranteed by \Cref{Theorem switching graphs 2}.
+Following similar lines of the proof of \Cref{Theorem switching graphs 2}, we have $ \sum_{i \in \mathcal{N}^k(t)} \lambda_i(t) = \sum_{i \in \mathcal{N}^k(t)} \lambda_i(0) $ and hence

 By \Cref{Lemma unique optimal point} the optimality is preserved.